Community Advisory Board (CAB)

 - Facilitate new connections between the University, CHAI and community-based organizations.

 - Obtain community feedback to inform aging and diversity policy statements and recommendations.

-We have extended the application deadline until September 15, 2021.
-Applications submitted after this date will be retained and reviewed during the following application period or sooner, if the need arises.
+The application period for the current year is closed.
+However, we welcome and accept applications year-round.
+New applicants will be considered during the following application period or sooner if the need arises.
 If you are not selected to serve on the CAB, we will seek to match your interests with opportunities on our Equity and Community Engagement Committee and/or special events including research and educational opportunities.

 You can apply for the CAB in several ways:

 - Via email: Complete the PDF application form (Spanish version) and email it to firstname.lastname@example.org

 - By mail: Print the PDF form and send to:

 420 Delaware St S.E.

 If you have any questions or need assistance with the application, please email us at email@example.com or call Elma Johnson at 612-626-9515.

 Interested in our Community Advisory Board?
 Apply to join online